CMSM-VCU/ansys-micromechanics/README.md

 # Background Summary

-[See here](https://www.notion.so/Ansys-Micromechanics-Background-Summary-cbcfac8c0d2f4c3eac8476f963047e3b) for a summary of the method being applied by this tool.
+[See here](https://www.notion.so/cmsm-vcu/Ansys-Micromechanics-Background-Summary-10fe3ffb22ad46e492dd119479cd20e1) for a summary of the method being applied by this tool.
+[See here](https://www.notion.so/cmsm-vcu/Micromechanics-Tester-Verification-a35cf1a92c0b4f9fbc9a0222febc2c69) for notes on the verification of this tool.